PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 alt="Background pattern Description automatically generated" />

-Clicking **Add Language** displays the **Add Language** dialog which allows the user to add one or more languages.
+Clicking **Add Language** displays the **Add Language** dialog which allows the user to add one or more secondary languages.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image19.png"
 style="width:2.05489in;height:2.15426in"
 alt="Graphical user interface Description automatically generated" />

-After a language has been added, the user can see the language in the **Secondary languages** list.
+After a new language has been added, the user can see the language in the **Secondary languages** list.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image20.png"